rsksmart/RSKIPs/IPs/RSKIP144.md

 > In consequence, the transaction gas limit can be as maximum `max{ parallelSublistGasLimit, sequentialSublistGasLimit }`

-## New block header field
+## New block extension header field

-A new field `txExecutionSublistsEdges` is added to the block header.
+A new field `txExecutionSublistsEdges` is added to the block header extension.
 It determines how transactions are partitioned in a block.
 This field consists of an array of short unsigned integers that indicates at which position in the transaction list each sublist ends.

 For example, in a block with 10 transactions, `txExecutionSublistsEdges = [3, 6]` indicates that the first _parallel sublist_ contains transactions 0, 1 and 2; the second _parallel sublist_ contains transactions 3, 4 and 5; and the _sequential sublist_ contains transactions 6 to 9.